AutodeskGames/stingray-docs/source/stingray_help/creating_gameplay/scripting_with_lua/start_lua_from_template/customizing_the_appkit.md

 ## Option 3.
 Overriding the Appkit in your project code

-In your project's Lua scripts, you can re-define selected Lua objects and functions defined in the Appkit scripts.
+In your project's Lua scripts, you can redefine selected Lua objects and functions defined in the Appkit scripts.

 For a code example, see the [Overriding the SimpleProject](using_simpleproject.html#overriding-the-simpleproject) section in the topic ~{ Using the SimpleProject }~.
 You can use this same approach to override the behavior of any other function, variable or object in the Appkit.